cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 Ignite CLI puts the different Protobuf messages into different files depending on their use:

 * **`query.proto`.** For the objects related to reading the state.
 Ignite CLI modifies this file as you add queries.
 This includes the objects to [query your stored elements](https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/proto/checkers/query.proto#L35-L55).
 * **`tx.proto`.** For the objects that relate to updating the state.
 As you have only defined storage elements with `--no-message`, it is empty for now.
-The file will be modified as you add transaction-related elements like the message to [create a game](./create-message.md).
+The file will be modified as you add transaction-related elements, like the message to [create a game](./create-message.md).
 * **`genesis.proto`.** For the genesis.
 Ignite CLI modifies this file according to how your new storage elements evolve.
 * **`next_game.proto` and `stored_game.proto`.** Separate files created once that remain untouched by Ignite CLI after their creation.
-You are free to modify them but be careful with the [numbering](https://developers.google.com/protocol-buffers/docs/overview#assigning_field_numbers).
+You are free to modify them, but be careful with the [numbering](https://developers.google.com/protocol-buffers/docs/overview#assigning_field_numbers).

 Files updated by Ignite CLI include comments like: